Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 - **Only 4 campaigns qualify as Scale candidates** out of 591 unique campaign entities, reflecting the concentration of stronger monetization signals in a small subset of the portfolio.
 - **Creative reuse alone does not guarantee stable performance.** Reused creative structures should be evaluated independently through campaign-level value, efficiency, and timing metrics.

-## Business Impact and Marketing Recommendations

-### Potential Revenue Leakage: Early Campaign Shutdown Risk

-Observation:

-Top campaigns demonstrated late LTV shares of 90–100%, meaning most observed value appeared after Day0.

-Risk:

-If campaign decisions rely primarily on same-day metrics, strong campaigns may be paused before their monetization cycle fully develops.

-Potential impact:

-High-value campaigns with delayed behavior could be systematically undervalued.

-Recommendation:

-Introduce Day3 or Day7 validation checkpoints before making pause decisions.

----

-### Portfolio Focus Risk

-Observation:

-Revenue concentration analysis showed that approximately 40% of campaigns generated around 80% of observed LTV.

-Risk:

-Optimization efforts may be spread across a large number of lower-value campaigns.

-Recommendation:

-Prioritize analytical and optimization effort around Scale and Optimize segments rather than distributing attention evenly across the entire portfolio.

----

-### Dependency on a Small Number of Strong Campaigns

-Observation:

-Only four campaigns qualified as Scale candidates.

-Risk:

-Portfolio performance may depend on a very small number of acquisition structures.

-Recommendation:

-Investigate creative patterns, targeting structures, and campaign configurations behind top-performing campaigns to identify potentially reproducible characteristics.

----

-### Conversion Volume Does Not Equal Value

-Observation:

-Campaign payment volume and customer value did not consistently align.

-Risk:

-Optimization based purely on payment volume may prioritize weaker monetization sources.

-Recommendation:

-Include monetization efficiency and delayed LTV metrics alongside conversion reporting.

-## Business Recommendations

-The recommendations below are directional and based on the heuristic segmentation framework.
-Since spend, CAC, ROAS, and margin data are unavailable, these actions should be interpreted as prioritization guidance rather than final budget decisions.

-**Scale**
-Campaigns with high monetization efficiency, strong LTV, and significant late LTV share should be prioritized for further validation and potential scaling.

-**Optimize**
-Campaigns with strong value opportunity but weaker monetization efficiency should be reviewed for quality bottlenecks.
-Improve monetization structure before increasing budget.

-**Hold**
-Campaigns with stable moderate performance should remain under monitoring.
-No immediate action is required unless their value, efficiency, or timing indicators change.

-**Cut**
-Campaigns with weak value generation and low efficiency should be deprioritized or removed.
-Budget and operational attention should be reallocated toward Scale and Optimize candidates.

 ## Limitations